Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Hitting pain points is a great way to do this.

-Maybe you sell insurance products.
-If you’re writing about life insurance policies for children, you have to show you understand your potential audience.
+For example, if you sell insurance products and write about life insurance policies for children, you have to show you understand your potential audience.
 What do they fear?
 What bothers them?

 Be relatable to your readers in all your email marketing copy

 Demonstrate your empathy for your audience and hit the pain point.
-You can form a relationship with your subscribers by showing that you not only understand them, but that you also empathize with their plight.
+You can form a relationship with your subscribers by showing that you understand them and empathize with their plight.

 Benefits over features.
 Repeat that five times before you start the email copywriting process.